corv89/shannot/SECURITY.md

 ## Overview

-Shannot is a security tool designed to provide read-only sandboxed execution environments using Linux namespaces and Bubblewrap.
+Shannot is a security tool designed to provide sandboxed execution environments using PyPy's sandbox mode with system call interception.
 While it provides strong isolation for many use cases, **it is not a complete security boundary** and should be used as part of a defense-in-depth strategy.

 ## Supported Versions